duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ### Neural network architectures

-Until mentionned otherwise, the neural network architectures used were the ones described in the appendix A.3.1 and A.3.2 of the DARLA article [](#bib:higgins2018darla) almost as is.
+Unless mentioned otherwise, the neural network architectures used were the ones described in the appendix A.3.1 and A.3.2 of the DARLA article [](#bib:higgins2018darla) almost as is.

 For the DAE, the encoder was composed of four convolution layers with 32, 32, 64, 64 filters respectively.
 They all have a kernel size of 4 and a stride of 2.
 The encoder was bottlenecked by a fully connected of 128 neurons.
 Finally, the decoder on top of the dense layer was composed of 4 transposed convolution layers also all with kernel size of 4 and stride of 2 and with number of filters of 64, 64, 32, 32 respectively.
 ReLu non linearity was used after the convolution layers of the decoder and before the transposed convolution layers of the decoder.